GURU FATHA SINGH

 What It Might Look Like

-A Thematic and Emotional Progression
+A Thematic Progression

-1. The Death March - Emotions of shame and sadness are evoked.
-The video sequence features adults in business suits with clown faces carrying an ornate and colourful and heavy coffin on their shoulders, until it becomes too much for them and they pass it on to a group of casually attired parents.
-They also struggle with the burden.
 This is Mother Earth they are carrying.
 The load, the burden, the responsibility after decades, if not centuries of inaction, is huge.
 Finally, though they try their best, even the parents cannot carry the coffin any more and, reluctantly, they pass it over to their children, children of all ages and sizes, who heroically take their turn, though it is clearly a massive, impossible burden for them to carry.

 This is a visual rendition of inept climate policies and what some have called "our generation's borrowing from future generations."
 Some say it is "unfair."
 I call it a massive crime against future generations.

 4. We Are The World - Based on an American standard, this celebrates our common humanity, but there is an edge.
-Adults sang that 80s trope and though they sang "We are the children," they most certainly were not and since that date, the adult captains of industry and masters of congress have failed and continued to fail their children and future generations.
-There is a twist in this version.
+Since that original hit came out, the adult captains of industry and masters of congress have failed and continued to fail their children and future generations.
+We will pan across continents and cultural divides featuring the power in our diversity.

 Links to: The Music

-The Story Our Production Team The Budget Our Supporters
+The Budget Our Supporters

-How we got here Musicians and more Expenses in detail Folks who chipped in
+Expenses in detail Folks who chipped in

-Donate and play your part in making the climate crisis anthem a song for the world.
+in making the climate crisis anthem a song for the world.

 $5 $10 $20 $50 $100 Other